daust/JasperReportsIntegration/src/doc/github/installation-full.md

 ### <a name="install.installation.apex"></a>4.
 Installation of the test application

 The test application will allow for basic testing of the integration with all relevant parts.
-Install the application file ``apex\f121_JasperReportsIntegration-Test_x.x.x.x.sql`` into your workspace.
+Install the application file ``apex\[apex version]\f201_JasperReportsIntegration-Test_[version].sql`` into your workspace.

+Please always pick the highest APEX version, e.g. when running APEX 19.1 and above (19.2, 20.1, ...), please install ``apex\APEX 19.1\f201_JasperReportsIntegration-Test_2.6.1.sql``.

 It will perform checks on the installation and allow you to run the test reports.